iterative/aita_dataset/README.md

 The dataset contained in `aita_clean.csv` has 9 features:

--id, a unique string provided by Reddit's API to index every post -timestamp of post creation, in epoch/Unix format -title, a string t
+- id, a unique string provided by Reddit's API to index every post
+- timestamp of post creation, in epoch/Unix format
+- title, a string
--body, a string
+- body, a string
--edited, the timestamp at which a post was edited.
+- edited, the timestamp at which a post was edited.
 If no edits occurred this field is False.
--verdict, a string in the set {"asshole", "not the asshole", "everyone sucks", "no assholes here") -score, an integer corresponding to the difference between upvotes and downvotes -num_comments, an integer corresponding to the total number of comments (including nested discussion) to the post -is_asshole, a boolean corresponding to whether the verdict is in the set {"asshole","everyone sucks"}
+- verdict, a string in the set {"asshole", "not the asshole", "everyone sucks", "no assholes here")
+- score, an integer corresponding to the difference between upvotes and downvotes
+- num_comments, an integer corresponding to the total number of comments (including nested discussion) to the post
+- is_asshole, a boolean corresponding to whether the verdict is in the set {"asshole","everyone sucks"}

 To get this dataset, install DVC and run: